 - It helps integrate employees back into the business – as well as ensuring the employee is fit to return to work, the interview can be used to welcome an employee back and gives the line manager an opportunity to update the employee on anything that’s happened in their absence.

-Research by the CIPD found UK organisations rank return to work interviews among the most popular and effective methods for managing absence .
+Research by the CIPD found UK organisations rank return to work interviews among the most popular and effective methods for managing absence.

-Creating a good return to work interview;
+How to conduct a return to work interview right

 Having a return to work interview sounds formal, however, these meetings often tend to be more casual conversations.
 By making the meeting feel more informal, the employee will feel more at ease and make it easier for them to share details about how the business might be able to support their return to work.
 Other top tips for line managers to consider;